Women and the military

 The bulk of this collection consists of letters dated 1944-1945 from Lt.
 Judith C. Bennett to her family in Corsicana, Texas, while she was stationed in New Guinea with the Women's Army Corps.

-Included in this collection are a 2015 oral history interview, military papers, correspondence, photographs, artifacts, uniforms, and other textiles.
-Much of the material in the collection focuses on her postings in Meridian, Mississippi and Sasebo, Japan.
+Included in this collection are a 2015 oral history interview, military papers, correspondence, photographs, artifacts, and uniforms.
+Much of the material in the collection focuses on her time in Meridian, Mississippi and Sasebo, Japan.

 Elizabeth "Betsy" Summer Blee (b.
 1951) served in Ground Supply and as a Mess Officer in the Marine Corps from 1975-1981, and in the Marine Corps Reserves from 1981-1997.
 Included are her papers, artifacts and pictures from her time in the military, largely focusing on the 1970s.